gamifying-refactoring/gamifying-refactoring-website-theme/content/concept/rules.md

 OPEN questions also push other teams have to be attentive because this is an opportunity for them to score.
 {{% /notice %}}

-### Rules for OPEN question
+### Rules for OPEN questions

-The rules for OPEN question are a little different -
+The rules for OPEN questions are a little different -

 + The team gets 1 minute to identify and/or justify the remaining smells
 + The team gets double of all the points: 2 points for each smell and 2 for each valid justification